 I made this website to help myself and others keep track of all the various projects and pursuits I am involved in.
 It also makes it easier to give a single web address to anyone who is trying to figure me out.

-These parts of me are presented in no particular order and, yes, I did leave out some others.
+These parts of my world are presented in no particular order and, yes, I did leave some out.

 This is the website for my freelance graphics business, where I do websites, general graphic design, photography, and video.

 You can see that even in this first category I an already going in too many directions, but they are all good directions and a number of clients rely on me for these graphic services.